philipcristiano/builderl/README.md

                 {"FOO", "BAR"}]}]}].
 ```

-The HTTP port used by the web server can be changed with `port` (default 8080).
+The HTTP port used by the web server can be changed with `port` (default 8080 in development, 80 when packaged).

 ```
 [{builderl, [